SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 ---

-Now, how do we translate these values to a virtual setting? (aside from the obvious: avoiding non-free software)
+Now, how do we translate these values to a virtual setting?
+(Aside from the obvious: avoiding non-free software!)

 ## Access